SATA 2.5 refers to the size of the hard drive. In other words, it relates to the form factor in INCHES.

 - SATA III = SATA 3 = SATA 6 Gb/s = SATA 6 Gbps

 The most current SATA version is SATA 3.

 Also Read: Do You Need an HDD and SSD Both?

-While in principle they are the same, as they both use spinning platters for storing data, the difference is in their size.
+While, in principle, they are the same, as they both use spinning platters for storing data, the difference is in size.

 2.5″ drives, as explained earlier, are much smaller than 3.5″ drives.
 As such, they are found on portable devices like laptops.

-As far as the price and performance goes, the 2.5″ HDDs are slower and costlier as compared to 3.5″ HDDs.
+Regarding the price and performance, the 2.5″ HDDs are slower and costlier than the 3.5″ HDDs.

 2.5 in SSD refers to its physical size or form factor.

 SSDs come in two form factors: 2.5 and M.2